mbawebde/Nkitahodi-app/README.md

 [View the live app](https://nkitahodi-app.vercel.

 # Summary
-Nkitahodi is a web application that documents public collaboration among Ghanaian language-technology organisations for **2021-2026**.
+A web application that documents public collaboration among Ghanaian language-technology organisations for **2021-2026**.

 Each organisation is a node.